 The main objective of liquidity management is to make sure that EUROFIMA can meet its payment obligations punctually and in full.
-The planning of liquidity takes into account all known future cash flows, especially the need to service debts, disbursements and repayments from equipment financing contracts as well as cash flows from derivative financial instruments.
+The planning of liquidity takes into account all known future cash flows, especially the need to service debts, disbursements and repayments For floating rate instruments, the entity used the imfrom equipment financing contracts as well as cash flows from derivative financial instruments.
 The projected liquidity position is reported and monitored daily.